 Address: 108 Boulevard du Montparnasse, 75014 Paris, France

-If you have time on hand, spend your time on the terrace, people watching, and reading.
-A trip to Paris remains incomplete without spending some time at the cafes that the city is famous for.
+If you have time, spend it on the terrace, people-watching and reading.
+A trip to Paris remains incomplete without spending some time at the cafés that the city is famous for.

 Which is the oldest Paris café?